jt7williams/100-assigment/README.md

 # INTRODUCTION

 This program is a command shell that will be able to take in commands from user input and execute them in the correct order while handling errors given by incorrect commands.
 This program will use a composite of connector and command objects stored in a tree to achieve this functionality.
-We will be using a parsing function to split up the user input into its commands, complete with any arguments for it being placed into a string and passed into the command constructor, and connectors which include and, or, and the semi-colon.
+We will be using a parsing function to split up the user input into its commands, complete with any arguments for it being placed into a string and passed into the command constructor, and connectors which include and, or, semi-colon, input redirection, output redirection, and pipe.
 These objects will be used to create a tree while parsing, and the tree will execute the commands by traversing through itself with each connector evaluating based on a truth value that tells it whether to operate on its children or not.

 # UML DIAGRAM